Chapter 2 The Pretravel Consultation Self-Treatable Conditions

-Motion sickness is the term attributed to physiologic responses of the body to motion by sea, car, train or air.
+Motion sickness is the term attributed to physiologic responses to motion by sea, car, train, air, and virtual reality immersion.
 Given sufficient stimulus all people with functional vestibular systems can develop motion sickness.
 However, people vary in their susceptibility.
 Risk factors include the following:

 - Sex—women are more likely to have motion sickness, especially when pregnant, menstruating, or on hormones.